renaissancefieldlite/renaissancefieldlitehrv1.0/README.md

-# RFL-HRV Prototype: Proof of Concept
+# Renaissance Field Lite-HRV1.0 Prototype: Proof of Concept

 **This repository documents the proof of concept for the Renaissance Field Lite HRV-to-Quantum stabilization project.**